PostScript fonts: Type 32

 Type 32 is used for downloading bitmap fonts to PostScript interpreters with version number 2016 or greater.
 The bitmap characters are transferred directly into the interpreter's font cache, thus saving space in the printer's memory.

 Type 42

 The Type 42 font format is a PostScript wrapper around a TrueType font, allowing PostScript-capable printers containing a TrueType rasterizer (which was first implemented in PostScript interpreter version 2010 as an optional feature, later standard) to print TrueType fonts.
 Support for multibyte CJK TrueType fonts was added in PostScript version 2015.
 The out-of-sequence choice of the number 42 is said to be a jesting reference to The Hitchhiker's Guide to the Galaxy, where 42 is the Answer to Life, the Universe, and Everything.

 Core Font Set

 In addition to font types, PostScript specifications also defined the Core Font Set, which dictates the minimum number of fonts, and character sets to be supported by each font.

 PostScript Level 1

-The original PostScript defined 13 font styles which form 4 type families:
+The original PostScript language reference manual defined 13 font styles in four families: